The Best of California For Budget Vacations

 It's hard to choose among California's many beautiful gardens, but this one located right in Golden Gate Park has unmatched diversity.
 The microclimate of the 55-acre park allows plants from all over the world to thrive.
 A California garden features native succulents and redwoods, while other gardens showcase the flora of South America, Asia, Australia, the Mediterranean, and South Africa.
 Monthly plant sales let visitors bring the gardens home, and a horticultural library includes books for kids.
 Admission is free for city residents; otherwise $8 for adults.

-Hosting more than 2,500 sellers and attracting more than 20,000 buyers each month, the Rose Bowl Flea Market in Pasadena has been delighting crowds for 45 years running.
-The flea market is open on the second Sunday of every month.
+Hosting more than 2,500 sellers and attracting more than 20,000 buyers each month, the Rose Bowl Flea Market in Pasadena has been delighting crowds for more than 45 years.
+The flea market is open on the second Sunday of every month and is one of the best in America.

 Not only is the Los Angeles Central Library the country's third-largest public library, with a catalog of more than 6 million items, it's an architectural landmark listed on the National Register of Historic Places.
 Free docent tours of the building and its art are offered whenever the library's open, and there's a free tour of the surrounding Maguire Gardens on Saturdays.